 Students chosen for the program will be provided a log-in to the VESSS Online Course “Moodle” site.
 Through this system, students will have access to the lesson material and can submit assignments in the file formats requested in each specific assignment.

 The following formats are required for various assignments throughout the Online Course: Microsoft Word document (*.doc or *.docx), Microsoft Excel spreadsheet (*.xls or *.xlsx), JPEG Image (*.jpg or *.jpeg).
-Submissions in Adobe PDF file format are preferred in place of Documents or Images, but not for spreadsheets.
+Submissions in Adobe PDF file format are required in place of Documents or Images, but not for spreadsheets.

 Master Teachers are required to provide feedback and evaluation within seven days of the assignments being submitted.
 Note – if you submit work late, please do not expect that you will have the work graded within one week.
 You will need to send your Master Teacher an email alerting them of any late submissions!